18 Identical particles

 Anyons are beyond the scope of what I want to go into in these notes, since they are quite complicated to deal with, especially when we have more than just two particles to deal with (in which case something called the “braid group” B_n pops up.)
 But I want to mention them at least, since they’re an exception to the rule of spin-statistics.

-18.1.1 Example: two electrons in an atomic orbital
+18.2 Example: two electrons in a harmonic oscillator

 Diatomic molecules give another classic example of the effects of identical particle statistics.
 As we’ve discussed before, the energy levels of a diatomic molecule are set by different ways in which the molecule can move: rotation, vibration, and internal excitations of the atoms themselves.
 The lowest-energy modes for a diatomic molecule are the rotational modes.
 If we’re interested only in these modes, we can study them by way of the rigid rotor Hamiltonian, \hat{H} = \frac{\hat{L}^2}{2I}, where \hat{\vec{L}} is the angular momentum of the molecule, and the moment of inertia I is determined entirely by the nuclei, so I = \mu a^2 with \mu the reduced mass and a the inter-nuclear distance.
 This is a very simple Hamiltonian to deal with: its energy eigenvalues are simply E_l = \frac{\hbar^2}{2I} l(l+1).
 If we have a heterogeneous molecule like OH, then all of these energy levels are present; the nuclear spin, in particular, is irrelevant since the distance between the two nuclei leads to a very small coupling.